 If the student is already covered under a parent’s health plan, does the student still need to purchase health insurance coverage through school?

 Not if your insurance plan meets certain minimum requirements.
 Information on requesting a waiver is on the orientation Deadlines page.

 What counseling or mental health resources are available for students dealing with stress, social issues or academic struggles?

-Is there a campus police?
+Is there campus security?

 Yes, the Campus Safety office serves all The Claremont Colleges.

 What emergency procedures does the College have in place?